Last Updated on February 11, 2024 by Louise Carter

 Head lice can only live for prolonged periods on the human body.
 If hair lice or their eggs get onto your bed sheets, they’ll get into your hair.
 However, they can’t live on your sheets indefinitely.

 As with bed bugs, body lice must be brought into the home.
-Once they’ve found their way onto your clothes or sheets, body lice can live and multiply in number.
+Once they’ve found their way onto your clothes or sheets, body lice can live and multiply.

 The best way to safely remove body lice from sheets, clothes, or soft furnishings is to clean them thoroughly, preferably at temperatures above 114 degrees Fahrenheit.